jehaverlack/beautiful-book-builder/chapters/00_Introduction.md

 # Introduction

-This book builder template was currated by John Haverlack.[@JohnHaverlackACEP]
+This book builder template has been  curated by John Haverlack.[@JohnHaverlackACEP]

 > “*If I have seen further it is by standing on the shoulders of Giants.*”